gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 I found someone else that presumably had the same problem.
 They [have created their own strategy](https://github.com/pro-football-focus/libcluster_ecs) for `libcluster`, making use of the ECS API to get the IPs of other containers.
 It's [not available on hex](https://github.com/pro-football-focus/libcluster_ecs/issues/1) however the repo can be used as a dependency.

-And with that ... we're done.
-Well, not quite.
+And with that ... done.
+Well, not _quite_.

 The nodes now _know_ about each other.
 But they can't _talk_ to each other.